-Ingrid Weiss Slikkers, MSW, LMSW, joined the Andrews Social Work Department in 2016 but has been practicing social work since the mid-1990’s.
+Ingrid Weiss Slikkers, LMSW, CCTP, joined the Andrews Social Work Department in 2016 but has been practicing social work since the early-1990’s.
 She comes from an Argentinean/Uruguayan pastoral family and has lived in various places.
 Early in her career she worked at a homeless shelter, juvenile detention center, as well as at a psychiatric hospital for children.
 After receiving her graduate degree, she worked as a child and family therapist for many years specializing in the treatment of trauma, loss and family issues.
 She is a Certified Clinical Trauma Professional and part of the International Association of Trauma Professionals.
 Slikkers has significant experience doing and advocating for culturally appropriate therapy within multi-cultural groups and has done focused work within the Latino community.
 Prior to coming to Andrews, she served as a program manager in southwest Michigan shifting from a clinical therapist position to management and development of programs to serve refugees.
-Professor Slikkers continues to supervise and consult clinically for Southwest Michigan Bethany Christian Services Refugee and Immigrant Services that serves unaccompanied refugee and immigrant children fleeing from violent or war-torn countries all over the world.
+Professor Slikkers continues to supervise and consult for Southwest Michigan Bethany Christian Services Refugee and Immigrant Services that serves unaccompanied refugee and immigrant children fleeing from violent or war-torn countries all over the world.
 Most recently, Slikkers has been involved with leadership and development of the new International Center for Trauma Education and Care (https://www.andrews.edu/cas/socialwork/traumacare/index.html) additionally facilitating the School of Social Work to function as a Trauma - Informed organization (as proposed by SAMHSA) and supporting infusing trauma awareness within each course taught by the school.

 She is married, has two sons whom she thoroughly enjoyed homeschooling when they were young, and enjoys traveling.
-She has been very involved in children and family church ministries and often presents on parenting in churches and the community.
+She has been very involved in children and family church ministries.

 Watch Ingrid Slikkers discuss her passion for social work:

 Professor Slikkers continues to explore and develop how to educate and promote the healing of trauma in diverse groups including communities overseas.
-Professor Slikkers is interviewed and speaks frequently at university, community and church events on varied topics but specifically regarding the plight of refugee children and our call to action.
+Professor Slikkers is interviewed and speaks frequently at university, community and church events on varied topics but specifically regarding trauma as well as the plight of refugee children and our call to action.

 Foster Parent Values: Taking trauma informed care one step further, The Alliance and LIRS/USCCB, Washington, DC, November 9, 2017.